BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 # Gordian Seed Tool (Version 1.3.2)
 ### A #SmartCustody Self Case Study

 The Gordian Seed Tool reference app allows for the storage of cryptographic seeds and their backup, transfer, and usage.
+It acts as a cosigner, seed generator, and seed vault.

 This Case Study should not be taken as a review, as it covers one of Blockchain Commons' own apps.
 Rather, it's intended as a pure Case Study, demonstrating how Blockchain Commons feels that this app meets the goals of the Gordian architecture and thus how it can act as a reference for the design.